Formula examples

 and Right

-.
-In this example, you want to exclude all text in a field up to the first appearance of the word “Approved,” so you can examine an approval log and see if there are multiple approvals.
-Using just the Left/Right/NotLeft/NotRight
+Exclude all text in a field up to the first appearance of the word “Approved.”
+This will help you examine an approval log and see if there are multiple approvals.

-functions, this wouldn't be possible since they only operate on a single character at a time.
-What you can do is replace a word with a single character and then use a function such as NotLeft
+functions only operate on a single character at a time - So, replace a word with a single character

 formula to determine if the word "Approved" appears more than once: